mswhitby/classroom/_docs/classes/5th.md

 ## Agenda

+### 1. Unity Essentials Project Rubric

+I've uploaded the rubric for your 3-week project: [Unity Essentials Project Rubric](https://github.com/mswhitby/classroom/blob/main/_docs/resources/unity1_rubric.md).
+If you follow the [Unity Essentials](https://learn.unity.com/pathway/unity-essentials) tutorials, you will cover all catagories of the rubric.
+If you choose an independent project, please reference this rubric to make sure your game covers all of the expected skills.

-### 1. Journal Entry: Developing Safe Spaces Online
+### 2. Journal Entry: Developing Safe Spaces Online

 In the early days of online gaming, many spaces were not designed to support everyone equally.
 Some players—especially neurodivergent players—experienced bullying, harassment, or exclusion simply for being different.